 Foreign relations

-Chad maintains close ties to China, the United States, and France among many countries.
-It also belongs to several international agencies including the United Nations and the African Union.
-The nation has engaged in regional strife, mostly with regard to neighbors Sudan and Libya.
-To handle problems, including poverty and food insecurity, major help has also been obtained from foreign governments and organizations.
+Among numerous nations, Chad maintains close relations with China, the United States, and France.
+It also falls within the purview of numerous foreign organisations, notably the African Union and the UN.
+The nation has engaged in regional strife, mostly with regard to neighbours Sudan and Libya.
+To handle problems, including poverty and food insecurity, major help has also been obtained from foreign governments and organisations.

 Military